openequella/openequella.github.io/integrations/Integrations.md

 [Home](https://equella.github.io/)

 # Integrations
-Equella has a number of ways to integrate with 3rd party systems
+openEquella has a number of ways to integrate with 3rd party systems

 # Guides